joongsan/VendingMachine/README.md

 Vending Machine UI:
 1. Clone the repository.
 2. Navigate to the `VendingMachineUI` directory.
-3. Install dependencies by running the following command:
+3. Install dependencies by running the following command: `npm install`
-4. 'npm install'
-5. Start the development server:
+4. Start the development server: `npm run serve`
-6. 'npm run serve'

 ## Project Structure